Yvitex/Obsidian_Notes/Computer Science/Android/Java Basics.md

 aliases: [java]
 ---
 # Java Basics
-Java is a [[Compiled Language]], while others such as [[Python Programming|python]] and [[Javascript]] are [[Interpreted language]].
+Java is a [[Compiled Language]], while others such as [[Python|python]] and [[Javascript]] are [[Interpreted language]].
 That is why this has a lot more features than the others, but because it is compacted with features means it is a lot more complicated causing migrain.
 Please, send help.

 ## Make Buttons Functionable
 First of, I deleted the content in the textView widget from [[User Interface Basics]] lesson
 ![[Pasted image 20220616052336.png]]

 In the java file.
-I created 2 private variables that will get the 2 UI components(button , textView).
+I created 2 private variables that will get the 2 [[User Interface Basics|UI]] components(button , textView).
 The syntax goes like
 ```
 private Button myButton;
 private TextView myText;